 With proper care and maintenance, new water heaters can deliver reliable service for over a decade.
 Once you have your new one, you’ll be set for years to come.

 When choosing a new water heater, the first thing to consider is its capacity for producing hot water.
 Suppose you’re only heating water for a single person.
 In that case, you may be better off using nothing but the sun’s glorious rays to warm your bathwater (no, seriously).
 However, families of 6 or more will need a water heater to provide copious amounts of on-demand hot water.

-To that end, before selecting a water heater, you must determine the hot water your family uses.
+To that end, you must determine the hot water your family uses before selecting a water heater.
 You can do this by taking the number of people living in your residence and adding 1.
-Then take that sum and multiply it by 12.
+Then, take that sum and multiply it by 12.
 The result is the first-hour rating or the amount of hot water in gallons that a water heater should make during the first hour a faucet is open.

-A tankless(or on-demand) water heater is rated based on the gallons per minute (GPM) flow from a single faucet.
+A tankless(or on-demand) water heater is rated based on a single faucet’s gallons per minute (GPM) flow.
 So, first, determine the number of hot water faucets that typically operate simultaneously in your household, and multiply this number by three, the average GPM flow rate of a tap.
 The result is the heating capacity rating of a tankless unit.